Joseph J. Spengler Best Book Prize

 Eligibility: Original, authored books in the history of economics published, in English, during the two calendar years preceding the HES Meeting at which the award is presented.
 Scholarly books and monographs are eligible, as are English-language translations of scholarly books in the history of economics, but neither textbooks, doctoral dissertations, nor edited volumes are eligible

 Nomination process: Any publisher may nominate one or two books and should submit a nominating note and four copies of the book for each book nominated.
 Any individual, including a book's author, may submit a nominating note and four copies of the book nominated.
 Eligible books may be re-nominated in successive years.
-(Individual nominators may wish to ask the nominee's publisher to supply the copies.
-Before nominating a book, individuals may wish to check with the HES Secretary, to ensure that the book has not already been nominated).
+Individual nominators may wish to ask the nominee's publisher to supply the copies.

 |2013||Angus Burgin||The Great Persuasion: Reinventing Free Markets Since the Depression||Harvard University Press|